Single-wire earth return: Use

-In addition to New Zealand and Australia, single-wire earth return is used throughout the globe.
+Single-wire earth return is used throughout the globe, most commonly in New Zealand and Australia.

+Colombia

+SWER systems are forbidden for national electric regulation RETIE (REGLAMENTO DE INSTALACIONES ELECTRICAS).

+United States

 Alaska

 In 1981 a high-power 8.5 mile prototype SWER line was successfully installed from a diesel plant in Bethel to Napakiak in Alaska, United States.
 It operates at 80 kV, and was originally installed on special lightweight fiberglass poles that formed an A-frame.
 Since then, the A frames have been removed and standard wooden power poles were installed.
 The A-framed poles could be carried on lightweight snow machines, and could be installed with hand tools on permafrost without extensive digging.
-Erection of "anchoring" poles still required heavy machinery, but the cost savings were dramatic.
+Erection of "anchoring" poles still required heavy machinery, but the cost savings were significant.

 Researchers at the University of Alaska Fairbanks, United States estimate that a network of such lines, combined with coastal wind turbines, could substantially reduce rural Alaska's dependence on increasingly expensive diesel fuel for power generation.
 Alaska's state economic energy screening survey advocated further study of this option to use more of the state's underutilized power sources.